-Aluminum toolboxes are part and parcel to working in the trucking industry.
+Aluminum tool box is part and parcel to working in the trucking industry.
 They are especially important to flatbed truckers who are ultimately responsible for maintaining their trailers and protecting cargo.
-That’s why you see flatbed truckers having multiple toolboxes mounted on their tractors, headache racks, and even their trailers.
+That’s why you see flatbed truckers having more than one tool box mounted on their tractors, headache racks, and even their trailers.

-So what do they keep in those toolboxes?
-If you’re a veteran truck drive, you already know the contents of those boxes.
+So what do truckers keep in their tool box?
+If you’re a veteran truck driver, you already know the contents of those boxes.
 However, If you are new to the industry, it may take you a while to assemble everything you want to have with you on board.
 In this post, we’ve put together a list of things to help get you started.
 Each of these items might miss your checklist until you actually need them.

 1. Spare Headlamps